 - a.
-Agree to disagree on non-essential doctrine - b.
-Cease fighting and arguing about the non-essentials
+Agree to disagree on non-essential doctrine - Cease fighting and arguing about the non-essentials Separate Baptists - a.
+Reject all creeds and use only the Bible as the perfect rule but without requiring complete agreement on pattern - b.
+Avoid precise detail as it leads to legalism and division

-Separate Baptists
+Landmark Baptists